Protect your account

 Your Yandex address is linked to other companies' paid services (like AppStore or Steam).

 You use your Yandex.Mail account to receive emails from your bank or any other sender of sensitive information.

-you entered a Yandex address when registering your online gaming account (World of Tanks, World of Warcraft, etc.).;
+You entered a Yandex address when registering your online gaming account (such as on World of Tanks or World of Warcraft).;

-Your Yandex account is linked to your social media accounts (VK, Facebook, etc.).
+Your Yandex account is linked to your social network account (such as VK or Facebook).

-You use your Yandex.Mail address to register with payment systems like Paypal, WebMoney, etc.
+You use your Yandex.Mail address to register with payment systems like Paypal and WebMoney.